Thank you for subscribing

 Thinking about upgrades to your home to lower your energy bills?
 Learn how you can convert your household from gas to electricity and take advantage of government rebates.

-Energy efficiency is top of mind for Victorian households, with many considering switching from gas cooktops, heating and hot water to electric systems to reduce their energy consumption and bills.
+Energy efficiency is top of mind for Victorian households, with many considering switching from gas cooktops, gas heating and gas hot water to electric systems to reduce their energy consumption and bills.

-Financial incentives for electric appliances are available as part of the Victorian Energy Upgrades program to encourage households to make the switch to an all-electric home.
-Victorian households can also benefit from solar rebates.
+Government rebates and financial incentives for electric appliances are available as part of the Victorian Energy Upgrades program to encourage households to make the switch to an all-electric home.
+Victorian households can also benefit from solar rebates, not to mention the savings you can make from adopting solar energy at home or switching your energy provider.

 There are rules and regulations that impact those considering building a brand new home.
 New residential dwellings built in Victoria after 1 January 2024 can no longer be built with gas connections.
 This covers all residential planning permits approved from the beginning of 2024.
 All new public buildings, such as hospitals and schools, that have not already reached the design stage must also be all-electric.